05 Sep The Application of Blood Flow Restriction for Strength & Performance

 Recovery & Prehab

-As we discussed in Part II, blood flow restriction training results in a huge release of growth hormone, a key hormone for protecting tendons and muscle structure.
+As we discussed in Part II, blood flow restriction training results in a huge release of growth hormone.
+GH is a key hormone for protecting tendons and muscle structure.
 BFR can thus be used as a recovery tool or prehab tool.
-I have some athletes prone to injuries in certain areas regularly perform BFR as a way to augment their body’s regeneration to avoid recurring injuries. blood flow restriction strength
+So, I have some athletes prone to injuries in certain areas regularly perform BFR as a way to augment their body’s regeneration to avoid recurring injuries. blood flow restriction strength

 Finally, BFR has huge implications for rehab.
-Injuried individuals often cannot load a muscle or joint with maximal loads need to builid strength and hypertrophy.
-BFR solves this problem and because of those great growth hormone responses, we’ve seen rapid changes in many injuries such as tennis elbow, patellar tendonitis, and muscle strains.
+Injured individuals often cannot load a muscle, or joint with maximal loads need to build strength and hypertrophy.
+BFR solves this problem, and because of those great growth hormone responses, we’ve seen rapid changes in many injuries such as tennis elbow, patellar tendonitis, and muscle strains.

-From a post-surgical perspective.
-During periods of non-weight bearing, BFR has been shown to be highly effective at minimizing the loss of strength and muscle mass.
-When post-surgical patients can’t perform heavy loaded exercises, BFR solves the strength problem…without using any exercises outside the surgeon’s protocol.
-Now those low level “strength” moves you are limited to during early rehab can actually create strength and hypertrophy gains.
+During periods of non-weight bearing after surgeries, BFR is highly effective at minimizing the loss of strength and muscle mass.
+When post-surgical patients can’t perform heavy loaded exercises, BFR solves the strength problem.
+And does so without using any exercises outside the surgeon’s protocol.
+Now those low level “strength” moves you are limited to during early rehab can create strength and hypertrophy gains.

 NOTE: Tourniquets are FDA regulated medical devices.
-If using blood flow restriction in the rehab setting please use an FDA approved device such as the one offered at OwensRecoveryScience.com. blood flow restriction strength
+If using blood flow restriction in the rehab setting, please use an FDA approved device.
+I suggest looking at those offered at OwensRecoveryScience.com. blood flow restriction strength

-A great example can be seen in the following video.
-Jared Fleming, and elite Olympic lifters who holds the American record in the snatch, used blood flow restriction training as part of his ACL reconstruction rehab.
-While many studies show quad weakness and atrophy long after ACL reconstructions, Jared’s surgical leg was 1 inch larger than his non-surgical only three months out!
+A great example can be seen in the following video of Jared Fleming.
+Jared is an elite Olympic lifters who he the American record in the snatch.
+So, we used blood flow restriction training as part of his ACL reconstruction rehab.
+Many studies show quad weakness and atrophy long after ACL reconstructions.
+But in Jared’s surgical leg was 1 inch larger than his non-surgical only three months out!